Skip to main content

 (5) There are no other factors which cause the registrar to believe that the religious organization and its members are not of sufficient financial ability to pay judgments taken against them.

-(F) Upon not less than five days' notice and a hearing pursuant to such notice, the registrar may cancel a certificate of self-insurance of the certificate holder upon failure to pay any judgment within thirty days after such judgment has become final or upon other proof that such person is no longer of sufficient financial ability to pay judgments against him.
+(E) Upon not less than five days' notice and a hearing pursuant to such notice, the registrar may cancel a certificate of self-insurance of the certificate holder upon failure to pay any judgment within thirty days after such judgment has become final or upon other proof that such person is no longer of sufficient financial ability to pay judgments against them.

 Supplemental Information